 The most valuable and everyday-used resource at any house is indefinitely water.
 Buying a house almost always entails receiving a good amount of water as opposed to waiting for it or not getting it at all.
 Bathroom fittings & Plumbing play a vital role in keeping the water flowing equally throughout the house.

 One must ensure to know more about the kind of fittings and plumbing equipment that the builder is going to use.
 Usually, a home buyer can opt for customisations of fittings and other material that make-up the bathroom.
 Plumbing conduits should be well-checked so that there won’t be any major problems (at least from within) in the future.

 Doors & Windows

-Another important fittings-aspect to take a good inspection of are doors & windows.
+Another important fittings-aspect to take a good inspection of when doing your real estate site visit are the doors & windows.
 Every flat once readied by the builder comes with a set of fitted doors and windows.
 Usually, the home buyer already knows what kind of fittings they are going to receive a standard that is used throughout the project; however, one can ask for customisations.

 Electricity & Water

 One of the main reasons why people buy a home (even subliminally) is to ensure that they have a steady, stable and functional flow of some of the most basic requirements that turn a house into a home.
 The most important of some of these essentials are electricity and water.

 Homebuyers should learn and have a thorough pre-hand understanding of how electricity and water is supplied; then, they can use their knowledge to understand if and whether the builder has complied with them for the particular project.
 Things like water pipelines, treatment systems, recycling facilities, grid lines, generators, power-cut frequencies, source and supply of water and who is involved and responsible for it, etc should all be kept in mind.

 Photo by Paweł Czerwiński on Unsplash